IT'S WHAT'S FOR DINNER

 We collect a list of interested people and then before the butcher date we contact people and get a commitment from those who definitely want beef.
 We will ask for a deposit based on the size beef you are signing up for- $75 for a quarter, $150 for a half.
 A quarter beef usually weighs around 150 lbs. hanging weight, or 300 lbs. a side.

-We usually butcher in the fall although sometimes we might have one or two available in the spring.
-You will be notified as soon as we get a butcher date.
 We use Del Fox Meats in Stanwood.
+They are a custom butcher shop who comes to my farm to harvest the animals in their own environment so they are never stressed.
+We have used them for many years and always the animals are handled in a humane and clean way.
 After the butcher takes our animals you will notify him with your specialty cutting order.
 The cutting order is how you want your meat cut up.
 For example, do you want steaks or roasts?
 How big of roasts or steaks do you want?
 T-bones or tenderloins, etc. If you are not sure ask the butcher to walk you through your choices.
 After the aging time on the beef has passed it will be cut and wrapped and quick frozen.
 After that you will be requested to pick up your beef.
 As soon as the butcher leaves the farm and returns to the shop with the meat he notifies me of the individual weights which allows me to invoice you through an email of your beef cost to me.
 Payment must be made in full BEFORE picking up your beef or the butcher will not release it.
 When you go to pick up your beef the butcher will charge you his own fee for the cut and wrap.
 Payment can be mailed in to me or we also take PayPal or Venmo.

 This is grass fed beef and as such you should take care to educate yourself about how to prepare it.
 We do notice a wonderful improvement when we take the time to cook it gently and appropriately.

 HEALTH BENEFITS OF GRASS-FED BEEF